Dance of the Bear:

-Put the last piece in the tree and a door swings open, leading you farther back into Dr. Paull’s ancestry - to the world of the legendary mystic, the Shpoler Zeide.
+Put the last piece in the tree and a door swings open, leading you farther back to meet Dr. Paull’s ancestry - enter the world of the legendary wandering mystic, the Shpoler Zeide!

 Touch his dusty tomes on the shelves and play a part in redeeming an innocent captive, right here!
-(Yes, there is dancing involved!)
+(Yes, there is some mystical dancing involved!)

-Will you figure out the clues in time to save the poor Jewish prisoner?
+Will you figure out the clues in time to save an innocent prisoner?

 - Stanley Jacobs

 The Shpola Zeide was legendary for his fiery love of people.
 One day he heard that a man was thrown to a dungeon by a local nobleman for not being able to pay his rent.

 This particular nobleman was known to starve his prisoners and then force them into a dance competition with a fearsome Cossack guard while wearing a heavy bearskin.
 If the prisoner collapsed first, it meant he was guilty and would be beaten to death.
 If the Cossack fell first, the prisoner goes free.
 Nice deal.

 Of course, no starved prisoner stood a chance!
 The Cossacks were powerful warriors and athletic dancers with tremendous energy to boot!

 The next morning, the guards arrived to bring the prisoner to the fateful dance-off.
 They threw a bearskin into the dungeon, waited for the prisoner to don the skin and hauled him up with a rope.
 But they did not know that the Shpoler Zeide had secretly switched places with the prisoner.
 Who else would willingly enter that awful dungeon?

 The prisoner wearing in his bear ski was led to the Great House of the nobles, where a drinking party was in full swing.
 Everyone hooted and jeered when he came in.
 The band started to play and the Cossack danced.